Date

 17:00

 Located at the head of Queen Charlotte Sound, Picton is your gateway to the South Island’s famed Marlborough District.
 Once known primarily for its lush farm lands and many sheep stations, Marlborough came to international attention thanks to a new agricultural product – wine.
 The release of the 1985 Cloudy Bay Sauvignon Blanc put New Zealand on the map and changed the world’s focus on winemaking in the Southern Hemisphere.
 Today, the Marlborough region boasts dramatic sea and landscapes, fascinating wine country, excellent restaurants and a number of the nation’s finest gardens.
-Military names abound in this corner of New Zealand – the region is named for the first Duke of Marlborough, while the largest town, Blenheim, is named after his most famous battle.
-Picton is named for Sir Thomas Picton, a favorite of another general, the first duke of Wellington.

 12 Feb 2025